skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 # Smart Web Crawler Demo

-In this demo, we’ll explore how Skyfire enables seamless, token-based payments for crawling protected websites, and how its batch-based charging model benefits both data providers and consumers.
+In this demo, we’ll explore how Skyfire enables seamless, token-based identification for crawling protected websites, and how its batch-based charging model benefits both data providers and consumers.

 ### The Problem: Crawling Protected Content

 Traditional web crawlers often hit a wall when they encounter protected content.
-Website owners want to monetize their data, while authorized crawlers need a way to pay for access.
+Website owners want to monetize their data, while authorized crawlers need a way to gain access.

-### The Solution: Skyfire’s KYA+PAY Token
+### The Solution: Skyfire’s KYA Token

-Skyfire introduces a **token-based payment system** that allows crawlers to access protected content in a secure, auditable, and automated way.
+Skyfire introduces a **token-based identification system** that allows crawlers to access protected content in a secure, auditable, and automated way.
 Here’s how it works:

-- **Token Generation:** The crawler agent requests a KYA+PAY token from Skyfire’s API, specifying the amount of access or data required.
+- **Token Generation:** The crawler agent requests a KYA token from Skyfire’s API, specifying the amount of access or data required.
 - **Token Submission:** The crawler includes the token in the HTTP headers of its requests to the protected website.
-- **Batch-Based Charging:** Instead of charging for every single request, the protected website can **charge tokens in batches**—for example, after every 10 pages crawled, a single token deduction is made.
-This reduces transaction overhead and makes the process more efficient for both parties.
-- **Verification and Enforcement:** The protected website verifies the token and tracks usage, ensuring that only authorized crawlers with sufficient balance can access the data.
+- **Verification and Enforcement:** The protected website verifies the token and tracks usage, ensuring that only authorized crawlers can access the data.

 ### Live Demo Link